racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/formwizardpractical.md

 ##What's Next?
 In this chapter you have learned how you can create forms and wizards.
-For more details about the forms and wizards methods, we refer to the [Form and Wizard API] (formwizard.md)
+For more details about the forms and wizards methods, we refer to the [Form and Wizard API](/sampleapp/#/doc/formwizard)
 In the next chapter you will learn the actual implementation of the actions in your PyApp, store, update, delete objects in the DRP, create lists, ...